 Hagia Sophia (Aya Sofya)

-The Hagia Sofia is famous for it’s massive dome, which unfortunately was covered with scaffolding when I visited (it seems like everywhere I travel, scaffolding ruins my view).
+The Hagia Sophia is famous for its massive 6th century dome, which unfortunately was covered with scaffolding when I visited (it seems like everywhere I travel, scaffolding ruins my view).

 Tips for Spending 24 Hours in Istanbul

 - Don’t be afraid to haggle for a better price in small shops and bazaars.
 It’s common for the quoted price to be up to three times the item’s actual value.